availabs/avail-datamanager-controller/spike/task-queue/experiments/005/README.md

    with a [specific exit
    code](https://github.com/availabs/avail-data-manager-controller/blob/dev-task-queue-integration/spike/task-queue/experiments/005/types.ts#L42).**

-Because duplicate tasks fail with a specific exit code, if a pg-boss worker handler encounters this exit code while starting a worker process we KNOW that the handler tried to create a duplicate task.
-This condition would have occurred because the running task's pg-boss handler is no longer executing and pg-boss lost sight of the running task process with the :INITIAL event lock.
-To integrate the running task back into pg-boss' queue management logic, the handler that tried to run the duplicate task MUST then "adopt" the running task and task responsibility for updating pg-boss on the state of the task.
+Because duplicate task processes fail with a specific exit code, if a pg-boss worker handler encounters this exit code while starting a worker process we KNOW that the handler tried to create a duplicate task.
+This condition would have occurred because the running task's pg-boss handler is no longer executing, pg-boss lost the ability to monitor it, and thus tried to "restart" it.
+To integrate the running task back into pg-boss' queue management logic, the handler that tried to run the duplicate task MUST "adopt" the running task and task responsibility for updating pg-boss on the state of the task.

 More specifically, pg-boss worker handlers that tried to create duplicate tasks